 A: Make sure baby isn't going down overly tired or hungry.

 Q: Should the room be dark even for naptime?
 Will it mess with the circadian rhythm for a 2-month-old?

 A: It will not mess with circadian rhythm.
-Darkness helps with melatonin production during the day, which is when sleep is very light.
 To help with keeping the circadian rhythm, during wake hours make sure baby is getting sunshine and light during that time.
 Replicate your night sleep environment during naps.